 Multi-stage production and vertical specialization break the tight link between the elasticity of trade with respect to iceberg-type trade barriers and the elasticity of substitution between goods (on either the production or consumption side) that is present in the EK model, the monopolistic competition model, and the Armington aggregator models.
 In these models the two elasticities are virtually identical.
+It is common in the empirical trade literature to estimate the relevant elasticity of substitution from a regression of trade flows on a measure of trade costs.
 In a special case of the model, I demonstrate that the elasticity of trade with respect to barriers involves both the elasticity of substitution (i.e., the Frechét distribution variance parameter) and the share of stage 1 inputs used in stage 2 production.
 This suggests that there may be an upward bias in estimates of the substitution elasticity that do not control for multi-stage production.
 Chaney (2007) presents a model with firm heterogeneity and fixed costs that also breaks the link between the elasticity of trade with respect to barriers and the elasticity of substitution.
 Ruhl (2008) is a quantitative analysis of a similar mechanism in which there is a distinction between the short run and the long run.